Gujarat: Air

-There are four international airports (Ahmedabad, Surat, Rajkot Int'l, Vadodara), eight domestic airports (Bhavnagar, Bhuj, Jamnagar, Kandla, Porbandar, Rajkot, Amreli, Keshod), two private airports (Mundra, Mithapur) and three military bases (Bhuj, Jamnagar, Naliya) in Gujarat.
+There are four international airports (Ahmedabad, Surat, Rajkot, Vadodara), eight domestic airports (Bhavnagar, Bhuj, Jamnagar, Kandla, Porbandar, Rajkot, Amreli, Keshod), two private airports (Mundra, Mithapur) and three military bases (Bhuj, Jamnagar, Naliya) in Gujarat.
 Three more airports (Dholera, Ankleshwar, Deesa) are under construction.
 There are two infrequently used airports situated at Mandvi and Mehsana; the latter serving as a flying school.
 Gujarat State Aviation Infrastructure Company Limited (GUJSAIL) has been established by the Government of Gujarat to foster development of aviation infrastructure in the state.

 These airports are operated and owned by either the Airports Authority of India, Indian Air Force, Government of Gujarat or private companies.

 Rail

 Gujarat comes under the Western Railway Zone of the Indian Railways.
-Ahmedabad Junction Railway Station is the most important, centrally located and biggest railway station in Gujarat which connects to all important cities of Gujarat and India.
-Vadodara Junction Railway Station is the busiest railway station junction in Gujarat and the fifth busiest railway station in India.
-Surat Railway Station, Rajkot Junction Railway Station, and Sabarmati Junction Railway Station are the other busy and well connected railway stations in the state.
-Other important railway stations are Mahesana Junction, Palanpur Junction, Bhavnagar Terminus, Nadiad Junction, Valsad Railway Station, Bharuch Junction, Gandhidham Junction, Anand Junction, Godhra Junction Railway Station, etc.
+Ahmedabad Junction is the most important, centrally located and biggest railway station in Gujarat which connects to all important cities of Gujarat and India.
+Vadodara Junction is the busiest railway station junction in Gujarat and the fifth busiest railway station in India.
+Surat railway station, Rajkot Junction, and Sabarmati Junction are the other busy and well connected railway stations in the state.
+Other important railway stations are Mahesana Junction, Palanpur Junction, Dhanera railway station, Bhavnagar Terminus, Nadiad Junction, Valsad railway station, Bharuch Junction, Gandhidham Junction, Anand Junction, Godhra Junction, Vapi railway station, Veraval Junction etc.

 Indian Railways is planning a dedicated rail freight route Delhi–Mumbai passing through the state of Gujarat.

 India's first high speed rail line is set to run from Ahmedabad, the largest city in Gujarat to Mumbai, the financial hub of India, with a top speed of 320 km/h (200 mph).

-60.06 km long tracks of Ahmedabad Metro, a metro rail system for Ahmedabad and Gandhinagar is currently operational.
+67.56 km long four corridors of Ahmedabad Metro, a metro rail system for Ahmedabad and Gandhinagar is currently operational.
 The construction started on 14 March 2015.
+Two corridors of Surat Metro with a combined length of 40.35 km are under construction since 18 January 2021.
+The project is expected to be completed by December 2026.